shawntabrizi/shawntabrizi.github.io/_posts/2019-07-28-interacting-with-the-substrate-rpc-endpoint.md

 ##### In this post, we will investigate how you can interact with the Substrate RPC endpoint in order to read storage items from your Substrate runtime.

 Most of the posts I have written about Substrate so far have showed you how easy it is to build custom blockchains with this next generation framework.
-However, there are an entirely parallel development and tools needed to enable users to easily interact with these new blockchain systems.
+However, there is an entire set of parallel development and tools needed to enable users to easily interact with these new blockchain systems.

 Our ultimate goal in this post is to **query the balance of a Substrate user using the Substrate RPC**.
 Along the way, we will paint a better picture of how Substrate interacts with the outside world by investigating storage structures, hashing algorithms, encoding schemes, public endpoints, metadata, and more!